losedavidpb/tokenizer-doc-moodle-mod_vpl/source/chapters/tokenizer_rules.rst

 **name**

-   The tokenizer's name, used at some error messages to clarify what tokenizer has failed.
+   The tokenizer's name is used at some error messages to clarify what tokenizer has failed.
 The default value of this option is ``'default'``.

    .. note::

-      It is recommended to specify tokenizers' name using the format ``<name_language>-tokenizer`` where ``name_language`` is the
+      It is recommended to specify the tokenizers' name using the format ``<name_language>-tokenizer`` where ``name_language`` is the
-      human-readable programming's language name.
+      human-readable programming language name.

 **extension**